-Kyle Williams (’12) graduated from Trinity with a degree in Psychology in May 2012 and began a master’s program in psychology at Central Washington University this past September.
-Kyle and his wife Katrina have just been endorsed to serve in partnership with the Baptist Community of Congo at the Pastoral Institute of Kikongo.
+Kyle Williams is finishing a master’s program in psychology at Central Washington University this spring, and together with his wife Katrina, Williams will turn his focus to global mission work.
+They have been endorsed to serve in partnership with the Baptist Community of Congo at the Pastoral Institute of Kikongo.
 Their four children will accompany them on this adventure.

-In Kikongo, Kyle and Katrina will assist with the training of pastors and their spouses in theology, literacy and church and rural development.
-Prior to studying at Trinity, Kyle and Katrina spent 10 months in Nicaragua, where Kyle worked with youth and in micro financing.
+In Kikongo, Williams will assist with the training of pastors and their spouses in theology, literacy and church and rural development.
+Prior to studying at Trinity, Williams spent 10 months in Nicaragua, where he worked with youth and in micro financing.

 “To reach the point of wanting to go to Congo has not taken any special kind of courage other than to get serious about what Christ is serious about: sacrificial love and it starts small,” Williams said.